rclone/rclone/docs/content/amazonclouddrive.md

 trash, so you will have to do that with one of Amazon's apps or via the Amazon cloud drive website.

+### Specific options ###

+Here are the command line options specific to this cloud storage system.

+#### --acd-templink-threshold=SIZE ####

+Files this size or more will be downloaded via their `tempLink`.
+This is to work around a problem with Amazon Cloud Drive which blocks downloads of files bigger than about 10GB.
+The default for this is 9GB which shouldn't need to be changed.

+To download files above this threshold, rclone requests a `tempLink` which downloads the file through a temporary URL directly from the underlying S3 storage.

 ### Limitations ###

 Note that Amazon cloud drive is case insensitive so you can't have a